+\begin{remark} That the extended Dirichlet space of $Q$ is given as the closure of $D(Q)$ in $\mathbf{D}$ seems to be a new observation. \end{remark}

 We turn our studies towards criteria for transience.
-Let us at first observe a necessary condition.
+First let us observe a necessary condition.

 \begin{lemma} Suppose $Q$ is transient.
-Then $(D(Q)_e,Q)$ is a Hilbert space. \end{lemma} \begin{proof} By transience there exists a strictly positive $g \in \ell^1(V,m)\cap \ell^\infty(V)$ such that
+Then, $(D(Q)_e,Q)$ is a Hilbert space. \end{lemma} \begin{proof} By transience there exists a strictly positive $g \in \ell^1(V,m)\cap \ell^\infty(V)$ such that

 for all $u \in D(Q)$.
 By the definition of $D(Q)_e$ and Lemma \ref{extended form} this inequality extends to all $u \in D(Q)_e$, thus $Q$ is non-degenerate on $D(Q)_e$.
-Let us turn our attention to completeness.
-Let $(u_n)$ be a Cauchy sequence in $(D(Q)_e, Q)$.
-Then \eqref{inequality 2} implies pointwise convergence of $(u_n)$ to a function $u$.
+For proving completeness let $(u_n)$ be a Cauchy sequence in $(D(Q)_e, Q)$.
+Inequality \eqref{inequality 2} implies the pointwise convergence of $(u_n)$ to a function $u$.
 This yields $u \in D(Q)_e$ with approximating sequence $(u_n)$.
-We then infer by Lemma \ref{extended form}
+We then infer from Lemma \ref{extended form}

 This finishes the proof. \end{proof}